RaresDrg/readme-client/README.md

     Render — hosting for the frontend as a static site.
   </li>
   <li>
-    All <code>/api/*</code> requests are forwarded to the backend via reverse proxy to ensure same‑origin communication.
+    All <code>/api/*</code> requests are forwarded to the backend via reverse proxy, ensuring same‑origin communication.
   </li>
   <li>
-    All non‑API routes are rewritten to <code>/index.html</code> to enable client‑side routing in the SPA.
+    All non‑API routes are rewritten to <code>/index.html</code>, enabling the SPA to manage client‑side routing.
   </li>
 </ul>